 Copyright © Nucleus Medical Media, Inc.

-Factors that increase your risk of uncomplicated cystitis include: History of acute cystitisSexual activity
+Acute cystitis is more common in women.
+Other factors that may increase your risk of uncomplicated cystitis include: History of acute cystitisSexual activity

 coated with spermicide

-Factors that increase your risk of complicated cystitis include: Having a urinary catheterHistory of childhood urinary tract infectionCompromised immune systemPregnancy
+Factors that increase your risk of complicated cystitis include: Using a urinary catheterHistory of childhood urinary tract infectionCompromised immune systemPregnancy

 Abnormalities of urinary system, such as